Consumer Cellular: 2025 Reviews

 Keep Your Phone: If you already use a cell phone on another network, you can transfer your device to a Consumer Cellular plan with a SIM card, which is included when you sign up for a service plan.

-Ultimately, I decided to test out the IRIS Easy Flip, the iPhone 16e, and the Samsung A16.
-Between the three of these phones, I got a good sense of the range of options from Consumer Cellular.
+Ultimately, I tested the Iris Easy Flip, the iPhone 16e and the Samsung A16, which gave me a good sense of the range of options from Consumer Cellular.
 Let’s take a closer look at each of them:

-Additionally, the exterior of this phone featured a Favorites button; I pressed it and called a number that I had chosen, which happened to be my husband.
-However, it could also be another emergency contact or service, like the police.
+The phone also featured a Favorites button.
+After saving my husband’s number in my phone, I was immediately able to connect to him with the press of a button.
+You could also program the number for another emergency contact or service, such as the police.
 This feature in particular made this phone seem like an ideal option for older adults.
-Sure, the IRIS Easy Flip’s 5MP camera wasn’t going to help me win a Pulitzer in photography, but for those of us looking for a simple way to remain connected on the go, the IRIS Easy Flip is a solid option.
+Sure, the Iris Easy Flip’s 5MP camera wasn’t going to help me win a Pulitzer in photography, but for those of us looking for a simple way to remain connected on the go, the Iris Easy Flip is a solid option.

 iPhone 16e ($599 One-Time Payment)